eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/05-style-components-in-a-react-native-app-with-stylesheet.md

 ## StyleSheet

-StyleSheet can be used to declare an object of styled for your component.
+StyleSheet can be used to declare a JSON object of style rules for your component.
 It is imported from the `react-native` package and usually invoked at the bottom of the component file.

 ```jsx
 import { StyleSheet } from 'react-native'